Organization is key.

 Content creation is all about the process…

-That means if you’re disorganized, content won’t perform very well, you won’t hit deadlines, and ultimately it won’t move the needle.
+That means if you’re disorganized, the content won’t perform very well, you won’t hit deadlines, and ultimately it won’t move the needle.

 That’s no good.